BETALAB-team/NEST-UBEM-processing-tools/README.md

-# NEST PNRR task 8 4 7 repository
+# NEST UBEM processing tools

-This repository is a set of QGIS functions to process national GIS dataset to create the input file for a UBEM
+This repository includes a set of QGIS processing models to create UBEM input dataset for a quick simulation in the [EUReCA](https://github.com/BETALAB-team/EUReCA) environment, starting from national GIS datasets.
+The project has been carried on in the context of the PNRR project NEST, task 8.4.7 (see below for futher information).

-Steps to run the processor:

 ### 1. Download the repository